Abhimanyu668/Money_Saver/README.md

 That's my motivation behind this project to solve this issue...

-My application Included GUI ,Database & Web Scraping tools.
+My application Included GUI ,Database on cloud plateform, Wayscript & Web Scraping tools.

-GUI - Tkinter module  ,
+GUI - Tkinter module designed in figma ,
 Database- mysql !.e hosted on Clever cloud plateform and script for price tracking is made using Beautifulsoup an request module & for Email i used smtplib module. and I deploy this script on WayScript for secheduling the program and i sechedule this task on everyday